Need help with Clearing?GO TO CLEARING

 1. Acknowledge it.
 Pretending it doesn’t exist won’t help you.
 You may notice it in your body, symptoms of anxiety or depression can be present, you may have poor sleep or have issues with food, eating too much or too little.
 The first step to making a change is to admit to yourself that something has to be different.

 2. Interrogate it.
 What are the roots of the stress in your life?
 Think about deadlines, tasks, relationships, finance and be really honest with yourself.
-Mind mapping each thing so you are able to see the bigger picture and the detail of each part can help break it down into more manageable chunks.
+Mind mapping each thing so you're able to see the bigger picture and the detail of each part can help break it down into more manageable chunks.

 4. Learn from it.
 What can you do to keep stress at a manageable level?
 Consider whether any of the actions you took to address it can help as a protective thing.
-Talk about your stress before it grows out of control and get help as early as possible if you need it.
+Talk about your stress before it grows out of control and be sure to get help as early as possible if you need it.

-Just because you think it, does not mean it’s true.
+Just because you think it, doesn't mean it’s true.
 We all have negative thoughts about ourselves and the world around us.
 This can be worse when you’re low.
 Challenge negative thoughts with realistic thoughts.
 Life can often be experimental, getting it wrong can be as important as getting it right.

-Mental health issues invariably lead to academic difficulties.
+Student mental health issues invariably lead to academic difficulties.
 Addressing these can often be an effective way to build underlying confidence, to make you feel that you “can do it’ and you aren’t a failure.

 Dr Nihara Krause – Consultant Clinical Psychologist and creator of Calm Harm